Coronado, California: 2020

+There were 9,573 housing units at an average density of 1,226.5 /mi2, of which 7,384 (77.1%) were occupied.
+Of these, 50.3% were owner-occupied, and 49.7% were occupied by renters.

-48.2% of those age 25 and over have a bachelor's degree or higher.
-According to a 2007 estimate, the median income for a household in the city was $91,748, and the median income for a family was $119,205.
+In 2023, 66.2% of those aged 25 and over had a bachelor's degree or higher.
+According to a 2023 estimate, the median income for a household in the city was $135,056, and the median income for a family was $161,300.
+The per capita income was $79,771.

 Real estate in the city of Coronado is very expensive.
 According to a recent county-wide ZIP code chart published in The San Diego Union-Tribune in August 2006, the median cost of a single-family home within the city's ZIP code of 92118 was $1,605,000.
 In 2010, Forbes.com found that the median home price in Coronado had risen to $1,840,665.

+By 2023, the median home value was $2.2 million, with more than a quarter of households earning more than $200,000.

 Government and politics

 Coronado is governed by a city council, which is presided over by a directly elected mayor.
-The mayor and councilmembers serve 4-year terms.
+The mayor and councilmembers serve four-year terms.
 Council designates one of its members as Mayor Pro Tempore.

-Coronado had long been a Republican stronghold; in 2013, about 47% of voters were registered Republican, 25% Democratic, and 24% nonpartisan.
+Coronado has long been a Republican stronghold; in 2013, about 47% of voters were registered Republican, 25% Democratic, and 24% nonpartisan.

 Prior to 2020, the resort city had voted for the Republican nominee in each presidential election since at least 1964.
 From 1968 to 1988, each Republican presidential candidate received over 70% of the vote.
-However the city has been trending Democratic in recent years, with each of the last four Republican candidates receiving less than 60% of the vote.
-In 2016, Donald Trump won Coronado with a plurality of the vote, and Hillary Clinton received the largest share of the vote for a Democratic candidate since at least 1964.
-In 2020, Democratic nominee and former vice president Joe Biden won Coronado with 51.50% of the vote, being the first Democratic presidential nominee to carry the city in decades.
+However the city has been trending Democratic in recent years, with each of the last four Republican presidential candidates receiving less than 60% of the vote.
+In 2016, Donald Trump won Coronado with a plurality of the vote, and Hillary Clinton received the largest share of the vote for a Democratic candidate since at least 1960.
+In 2020, Democratic nominee and former vice president Joe Biden won Coronado with 51.50% of the vote, becoming the first Democratic presidential nominee to carry the city in decades.
+This result was nevertheless significantly lower than his statewide vote share of 63.48%.